dragontortoise/thunderbird-notify-by-tag/readme.md

 *thunderbird-notify-by-tag* or *notify-by-tag* might not be a good name for now as I do not seem to code anything related to Tag anymore.
-But I will keep it as is as if we take into account the example workflow I introduce, it is actually related to the 'Expecting Reply' custom tag.
+But I will keep it as is as if we take into account the sample workflow I introduce, it is actually related to the 'Expecting Reply' custom tag.

-Initially when I started this project, I wanted to developed a Thunderbird Add-On which would send follow up emails for each email which has the specifiec tag if is left unanswered for at least the specified number of days.
+Initially when I started this project, I wanted to developed a Thunderbird Add-On which would send follow up emails for each email which has the specified tag if is left unanswered for at least the specified number of days.
 It was a pain for me to find out how to develop add-on in Thunderbird with JavaScript.
 I am new to JavaScript and the whole JavaScript environments.
 I found it was very difficult to find